cartalyst/stripe/usage/billable/cards.md

 	->create($token);
 ```

+###### Attaching and setting it as default

-Attach a new credit card to the entity and make it the default credit card.
+If you want to attach a credit card to the entity and make it the default credit card, you need to use the `makeDefault()` method.

 ```php
 $token = Input::get('stripeToken');